lucisgit/moodle-assignsubmission_mahara/README.md

 1. Make sure that your Moodle version is up-to-date (recent update included assign mod chnages required for this plugin).
 2. Copy the content to mod/assign/submission/mahara
-3. Apply the patch "moodle-patch.txt" to your Moodle site.
+3. If you are using Moodle 2.6 or earlier, apply the patch "moodle-patch.txt" to your Moodle site.
 4. Apply the patch "mahara-patch.txt" to your Mahara site.
 5. Proceed with installation in Moodle.
 6. In Site Admin > Networking > Peers choose the Mahara one, open Services